Travel.State.Gov > International Travel > Country Information > Belize International Travel Information

 Most crimes remain unresolved and unprosecuted.
 A lack of capacity, resources, and training impedes the ability of local police to effectively investigate crime and apprehend offenders.

 Thefts of cash and credit cards happen frequently in some areas of Belize.
 It is believed several credit card fraud rings are currently active in Belize, particularly in San Pedro.

 Scams occur in Belize, especially in resort areas.
 Tourists, in general, are particularly vulnerable to these crimes, resulting in visitors being pick-pocketed, robbed and/or extorted.
 See the Department of State and the FBI pages for information on scams.

-VICTIMS OF CRIME: Report crimes to the local police by dialing 911 and contact us at the U.S. Embassy at 822-4011.
-Remember that local authorities are responsible for investigating and prosecuting the crime.
+Victims of Crime: Report crimes to the local police by dialing 911 and contact the U.S. Embassy at 822-4011.
+Remember that local authorities are responsible for investigating and prosecuting crimes.
+While the Embassy stands ready to assist the Belize authorities with any requests for technical assistance, the Embassy is not a law enforcement agency, cannot provide U.S. citizens with protection or investigate crimes against U.S. citizens, and has no jurisdiction to intervene in police or judicial processes.
 See our webpage on help for U.S. victims of crime overseas.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.